pilcrowonpaper/auri/README.md

 ### Next versions

 Whenever you create a versioned branch for a major version once above the version in `main`, it will publish packages with a "next" tag.
 These versions are your betas/alphas/prereleases and looks like `3.0.0-beta.16`.
-When working with "next", all your changesets must use `next`:
+In addition to `patch` and `minor`, you can also define `major` changes.

 ```
-npx auri next
+npx auri major
 ```

 Once you merge the branch into `main`, Auri will automatically release a stable version.
 If you want to keep working on the previous version, make sure you create a versioned branch for it before merging.